giantswarm/rfc/container-registry-configuration/README.md

 Since it is a part of the platform itself, we are going to use Giant Swarm accounts in containerd configuration.
 As we do for other operators, we will follow "per MC" approach here to.

+### 5. Default configuration for WCs

+- 5.a: Configuring WCs by default
+- 5.b: Not configuring WCs by default

+#### Decision

+`5.a` is selected.

-### 5. How to provide credentials to WCs
+### 6. How to propogate credentials and where to put them

-#### 5.a cluster-apps-operator
+#### 6.a cluster-apps-operator

 We can propogate credentials from MC to WC by using `cluster-apps-operator`.
 It can create a secret per WC with the credentials.

-#### 5.b Optional interface + Gitops

-We can delegate the responsibility of creating credentials secret to the creator of `cluster-$provider` apps.
-GitOps can be useful to template the secrets per WC.

-#### Decision

-`5.b` is selected.

-We don't want to add another responsility to `cluster-apps-operator`.

-### 6. Default configuration for WCs

-- 6.a: Configuring WCs by default
-- 6.b: Not configuring WCs by default

-#### Decision

-`6.a` is selected.

-### 7. Where to put the credentials

-#### 7.a Customer's Git Repository
+#### 6.b Customer's Git Repository

-We can put the secret into customers' git repositories.
-Customers will access to our credentials.
+We can put the secret into customers' git repositories and use GitOps templates to use the same credentials for all WCs.

-#### 7.b Management Cluster Fleet
+#### 6.c Management Cluster Fleet

 We can put the secret into our `management-clusters-fleet` repo.
 We will need to give reference to that secret in customers' git repository.
-Management of these secrets can be so costly when we need to create the secret in each organization namespace.

-#### 7.c Catalog configuration
+#### 6.d Catalog configuration

 We can use catalog configurations (See <mc-name>/appcatalog folder in `installations` repo) to provide a MC specific configuration to all charts in the cluster.

 #### Decision

-7.c is selected.
+`6.d` is selected.

+- Regarding 6.a, we don't want to add another responsility to `cluster-apps-operator`.
+- Regarding 6.b, we want to manage the credentials in our side and to have a full control over them.
+- Regarding 6.c, management of the secrets can be so costly when we need to create the secret in each organization namespace.
+- Regarding 6.d, it is not the ideal solution we want to have since catalog configurations are hard to track.
+Nevertheless, we decided to start with this.
+Since the configurations are passed by the app platform, we can change this in the future without changing anything in cluster-$provider apps and users' inputs.

-### 8. Configuration interface
+### 7. Configuration interface

 How will be the configuration interface in `cluster-$provider` apps?

-#### 8.a Full containerd configuration
+#### 7.a Full containerd configuration

 We can implement a full transitive configuration interface so that users can provide a full containerd configuration, including registy credentials.

-#### 8.b Only registry configuration in a structred way
+#### 7.b Only registry configuration in a structred way

 We can define a configuration interface like below and render containerd configuration in `cluster-$provider` app chart.